AdityaJainPansari/my_assign/README.md

 ```

 Queries supported as of now:
+(Please refer to `snapshots` folder for sample queries and to understand syntax.)

+1. Aggregates:
-1. Aggregates: (GROUP BY not supported yet)
+    (GROUP BY not supported yet, hence kindly do not make combined request for fields and aggregate functions.)
     1. sum
     2. min
     3. max